jrmarcum/py3lt/README.md

-# py3lt
+# agopy
-python 3 lite: python 3 implemented with go
+a go python implementation